metabrainz/bookbrainz-site/README.md

     ln -s ../../.githooks/pre-commit .git/hooks/pre-commit

-  On Windows run the following command from an administrative cmd, creating a shortcut will *not* work:
+  On Windows run the following command from an administrative cmd as creating a shortcut will *not* work:

     mklink .git\hooks\pre-commit ..\..\.githooks\pre-commit